wilmix7/NSLASH/README.md

 ie)  We  can Design  a  HTML  Form , TABLE, REPORTS  ,etc  in  few  minutes.

 d)  It  is  mainly  used  in  complexity  Programs.
-e)  One  Must   Know   JDOLLAR, WXML  to  focus  this  Technology.
+e)  One  Must   Know   JAS, WXML  to  focus  this  Technology.

 BIBBLICAL  REFERENCES:
 ----------------------

-Refer   Jdollar  and  Jemin  Information  technology  websites..
+Refer   JAS  and  Jemin  Information  technology  websites..